dharmatype/Bebas-Neue/docs/index.md

 * [Bebas Kai (2014)](https://github.com/dharmatype/Bebas-Kai)
 Bebas Kai is one of derivative works based upon Bebas (2005)
 From 2018, Bebas Kai has become open sourced font.
-You can download the font files(.otf and .ttf) and its source file(.glyphs)
+You can download the font files(.eot, .otf, .ttf, .woff and .woff2) and its source file(.glyphs)

 * [Bebas Neue version 2.000 (2018)](https://github.com/dharmatype/Bebas-Neue)
 From version 2.000, Bebas Neue has become open source font.
-You can download the font files(.otf and .ttf) and its source file(.glyphs)
+You can download the font files(.eot, .otf, .ttf, .woff and .woff2) and its source file(.glyphs)

 ### Download
 You can download from [https://github.com/dharmatype/Bebas-Neue](https://github.com/dharmatype/Bebas-Neue)